 Can Fried Foods Give Me an Allergic Reaction?

-Food allergies are no joke when someone’s health is at risk.
+Food allergies are no joke when someone’s health is at risk, making cooking oil management of utmost importance.
 Researchers estimate as many as 15 million Americans have food allergies ranging from moderate food intolerances to severe reactions.
 A food allergy is the abnormal response of the immune system to proteins in foods, and any food with protein has the potential to cause an allergic reaction in vulnerable individuals.
 If you have food allergies, you might be wondering, “Can fried foods give me an allergic reaction?”
+Restaurant Technologies is here to answer your questions about the best practices surrounding cooking oil allergies.

 The “Big Eight”